synestergates788/OctaORM/README.md

 $db->where($where);
 ```
 **$db->where()** <br />
 accepts an optional third parameter.
-If you set it to FALSE, OctaORM will not try to protect your field or table names with backticks.
+If you set it to FALSE, OctaPHP will not try to protect your field or table names with backticks.
 <br />

 **$db->or_where();** <br />